Scholarships for Community College Students

 Who is Eligible for the Dickens Universe Scholarship?

-Attending the Dickens Universe is an especially stimulating experience for community college students who plan to transfer into university major programs in English or the humanities.
-Scholarship applicants who have a keen interest in 19th-century literature and culture and/or Dickens will probably get the most out of the Universe, but the Universe community always includes people with a wide array of literary interests.
+Attending the Dickens Universe is an especially stimulating experience for community college students who plan to transfer to university major programs in English or the humanities.
+Scholarship applicants with a keen interest in 19th-century literature and culture and/or Dickens will probably get the most out of the Universe.
+Still, the Universe community always includes people with a wide array of literary interests.

-To be eligible for the scholarship, applicants must have been enrolled at a California community college in both the fall and the spring semesters/quarters before the August conference (2022-23) for no fewer than twelve-semester units total.
-Scholarship recipients must be at least 18 years old by July 15, 2023.
+To be eligible for the scholarship, applicants must have enrolled at a California community college in the fall and spring semesters/quarters before the July conference (2023-24) for no fewer than twelve-semester units total.
+Scholarship recipients must be 18 years old by July 15, 2024.

 What Are the Application Requirements?

-Completed applications must be received electronically no later than May 1, 2023.
-Winners will be notified by May 14, 2023, and by May 21, the Dickens Project must receive verification that the winner will be attending.
-Please note there is a swift turnaround where the student must register and enroll in the course before June 15, 2023, to receive UC credit for the course.
+Completed applications must be received electronically no later than May 15, 2024.
+(This deadline was extended from May 1, 2024.)
+Winners will be notified by May 20, 2024, and by May 23, the Dickens Project must receive verification that the winner will attend.
+Please note there is a swift turnaround where the student must register and enroll in the course before June 1, 2024, to receive UC credit.

 2. The application essay/creative work must be accompanied by a signed statement from a California community college instructor on college letterhead verifying that the work is the student’s own.
 (A letter of recommendation is not required).
 In addition, we will upload application essays to Turnitin.com, an anti-plagiarism database.

-3. Submit the completed Google form, including personal information, academic information, and essay (plus signed statement).
+3. Submit the completed Google form, including personal information, academic information, and essay (plus a signed statement).

 4. (Optional) Applicants may include a cover letter within the essay section of the form, explaining their interest in Dickens, 19th-century British or American literature, and/or the Dickens Universe